 In the broader area, check the Open Air Museum Lychnostasis (in Kera village), the Kazantzakis Museum (in Myrtia village), the Museum of Rural Life (in Piskopiano village), and the Thirathen Museum of Greek Folk Music and Musical Instruments (in Krousonas village) devoted to Greek traditional music, Cretan instruments and native music of the island.

-Best Things to Do in Rethymnon Region
+Rethymnon’s Top 10: Best Things to Do in Rethymnon Region

 The Republic of Venice dominated and ruled on the island of Crete from 1212 until the Ottoman conquest in 1649.

 Rethymnon’s Old Venetian Harbor, the Lighthouse, the Fortress, the Loggia, and the historic Rimondi Fountain are some of the constructions that still stand, a living memory of the Italian influence in the city’s style and architecture.

 The Ottoman occupation of Crete, from 1669 until 1898 also left its mark with mosques and tall minarets shaping the skyline of Rethymnon’s old town.

 Maybe Crete’s best-known religious center, the Holy Monastery of Arkadi has always been a key player in Crete’s history and the island’s fights for freedom.

-The tragic history of the Arkadi Holocaust, during which over 900 men, women, and children chose to die rather than surrendering to the Turks, contrasts with the peaceful beauty of the monastery’s gardens and the imposing Baroque church in the center of the courtyard.
+The tragic history of the Arkadi Holocaust, during which over 900 men, women, and children chose to die rather than surrender to the Turks, contrasts with the peaceful beauty of the monastery’s gardens and the imposing Baroque church in the center of the courtyard.

 If you wish to visit, you will find maps, visiting hours, as well as more details in this article about Arkadi Monastery as well as in this guide to Crete’s most remarkable religious sites.